 You can format your Hard drive to FAT32 using your computer and then use it on your Android.
 Since FAT32 is compatible with all OS, it will work right away with your Android, in fact, after this, you will never face compatibility issues with any platform.

 With this method, you can retain your original File System of your HDD.
-Simply use a free app like paragon NTFS or Stick Mount to use it on your Android.
+Simply use a free app like Paragon NTFS or Stick Mount to use it on your Android.
 I have been using this for months and never had any problem.
-So let’s see how it work
+So let’s see how it works

-This app is designed for nexus devices, but based on its play store reviews, it also works with non-nexus devices like moto-x and many other.
-Though, before you spend money, make sure you try Nexus Photo Viewer.
+This app is designed for Nexus devices, but based on its play store reviews, it also works with non-nexus devices like moto-x and many others.
+Though, before you spend money, make sure you try the USB Photo Viewer.
 It’s from the same dev but free.

 First, install the total commander app – it’s a file browser that will help us to browse the content of our drive.